kfahn22/NOAA_final_project/noaa.md

                          labels = region)
 ```

-### II.
-Data Analysis
+## II.
+Results

-#### A.  Economic Impact of Storms by Event Type
+### Economic Impact of Storms by Event Type

 We were asked to explore which weather event type causes the most economic damage.
 To answer this question, I first found the total property and crop damage for each event type and ranked by total property damage.
 I then found the top three destructive weather types by region of the country.

-* Find total property and crop damage by year for each event type and rank to find the 10 most expensive types.
+* Create a table showing the total property and crop damage by year for each event type and rank to find the 10 most expensive types.
+I used the package gt to create my tables.
+The documentation for this package can be found here.[https://gt.rstudio.com/articles/intro-creating-gt-tables.html]

 ```r